noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 [...]

 [Why are you averting your eyes?!
-Rather than your female friend, you would rather take the side of the man you fe—Mughhh?!]
+Rather than your female friend, you would rather take the side of the man you fa—Mughhh?!]

 [T-T-That is enough, go calm down for a bit!!!]